 - Examine the work and workplace to identify what factors could put people at risk.
 These can be in relation to the environment you work in, for example, consumption of alcohol or lone working are often factors that increase the risk of sexual harassment.
-Analyse the results of your anonymous climate survey to identify job roles, locations and groups of workers, which will identify areas of higher risk for sexual harassment. - 2 Think about structures abuse of power is at the root of sexual harassment.
-Do certain individuals hold more decision-making power that could potentially lead to an opportunity for sexual harassment?
-Working in high-pressured, competitive and stressful environments can sometimes make people more at risk from demands for sexual favours, for example, where a person hints at better career prospects in return for a sexual favour. - 3 Assess the chance, high or low, that somebody could be harmed by the factors identified.
+Analyse the results of your anonymous climate survey to identify job roles, locations and groups of workers, which will identify areas of higher risk for sexual harassment. - Think about structures abuse of power \triangle is at the root of sexual harassment.
+Do certain individuals hold more decisionmaking power that could potentially lead to an opportunity for sexual harassment?
+Working in high-pressured, competitive and stressful environments can sometimes make people more at risk from demands for sexual favours, for example, where a person hints at better career prospects in return for a sexual favour.
+Trade unions should also consider the potential for power imbalances between those in senior elected roles, and paid employees.
+This should include consideration of who is more likely to be in those different roles, e.g. whether there are more men in senior elected roles and more women in paid staff roles, and whether imbalances could act as a barrier to reporting. - Assess the chance, high or low, that somebody could be harmed by the factors identified.
 Any factor that increases the opportunity for sexual harassment to happen should be addressed but assessing the chance will help you decide how to prioritise action.
 Assessing also includes thinking about who is impacted (section 2 of the checklist).
-When doing the whole checklist make sure you have included those workers who may be less visible - homeworkers, agency workers, contractors and freelancers. - 4 On the basis of this assessment, decide what prevention or control measures should be taken to prevent the possibility of harm.
+When doing the whole checklist make sure you have included those workers who may be less visible homeworkers, agency workers, contractors and freelancers.

+- On the basis of this assessment, decide what prevention or control measures should be taken to prevent the possibility of harm.
 Looking at your levels of risk, decide what is the highest priority and focus on this first.
-Here are some examples of possible measures: - Have an anti-sexual harassment policy in place that includes all workers, including freelance and self-employed workers.
-The policy should be widely and frequently communicated through a range of channels e.g. inductions, team meetings and all-staff communications.
-These communication methods should ensure that all workers including agency staff and self-employed workers are aware of the policy and how it affects them.
-This policy should also be made clear to any stakeholders your workers come into contact with, e.g. clients, customers or patients.

-- Make clear and publicly display materials supporting a zero-tolerance approach to sexual harassment.
-This includes casual sexism and banter that are the building blocks for sexual harassment.
-Tackling masculinised and sexist cultures are essential parts of building preventative cultures in the workplace. - Have regular mandatory training for all workers, with enhanced training for senior leaders and line managers.
-Training should be: tailored to the workplace environment and audience; intersectional; from a traumainformed perspective; and repeated at interim periods. - Have at least three people to whom workers can report sexual harassment.
+Here are some examples of possible measures: - Have an anti-sexual harassment policy in place that is widely and frequently communicated through a range of channels eg inductions, team meetings and all-staff communications.
+These communications should ensure that all workers, including any self-employed or freelance workers, and representatives of your union, are aware of your sexual harassment policies and how they affect them.
+This policy should also be made clear to any stakeholders you are working with. - Have regular mandatory training for all workers with enhanced training for senior leaders, line managers and paid officials.
+Training should be: tailored to the workplace environment and audience; intersectional; from a trauma-informed perspective; and repeated at interim periods. - Have at least three people to whom employees can report sexual harassment.
 These could be a trade union representative, line manager, member of your human resources team or a harassment 'champion'.
 You should offer three options in case someone does not feel comfortable approaching one of them. - You should offer support for those dealing with disclosures of sexual harassment and those leading this work within your organisation.
 This may include access to counselling through an employee support scheme or setting up specific access to trauma-informed support.